221230793/PRP370S-Digital-Portfolio-onthatile-Mohlamonyane/Professional-Networking/Reflection.md

 # Professional Networking - Reflection (STAR Technique)

-## 1. Team Collaboration
+## 1. Team Collaboration (Ongoing)

 **Situation:**
-During the WIL project, I worked closely with team members on developing the Nursing System Portal website.
+During the current WIL project, I am working with team members to develop the Nursing System Portal website.

 **Task:**
-Collaborate effectively, share progress updates, and communicate professionally to ensure smooth project completion.
+Collaborate effectively, communicate progress, and support teammates as tasks are being completed.

 **Action:**
-- Participated in team meetings and discussions.
+- Participate actively in team meetings and online discussions.
-- Provided updates on my tasks through Trello and messages.
+- Update Trello regularly with task progress and comments.
-- Assisted teammates when they faced technical challenges.
+- Assist teammates when they face challenges or need guidance.

 **Result:**
-- Maintained positive working relationships and effective communication.
+- Maintaining good professional relationships and communication with the team.
-- Improved project workflow and contributed to timely completion.
+- Contributing to ongoing project progress and collaboration.
-- Strengthened teamwork and networking skills.

 ---

-## 2. Supervisor Feedback
+## 2. Supervisor Feedback (Ongoing)

 **Situation:**
-The supervisor provided feedback on work quality and professional conduct throughout the project.
+Receiving continuous feedback from the supervisor as the WIL project progresses.

 **Task:**
-Respond to feedback professionally and apply suggestions to improve project outcomes.
+Engage with feedback professionally and make improvements in real-time.

 **Action:**
-- Reviewed supervisor feedback carefully.
+- Review and implement supervisor suggestions promptly.
-- Implemented recommended changes in code and project documentation.
-- Communicated follow-ups and clarifications when needed.
+- Communicate clarifications and updates when needed.

 **Result:**
-- Improved quality of project deliverables.
-- Developed professional responsiveness to feedback.
+- Immediate improvement in work quality.
-- Enhanced understanding of workplace expectations and networking skills.
+- Developing professional responsiveness and engagement skills.

 ---

-## 3. Knowledge Sharing
+## 3. Knowledge Sharing (Ongoing)

 **Situation:**
-Team members sometimes needed guidance on specific technical tasks during the project.
+During current tasks, team members occasionally need assistance understanding technical aspects.

 **Task:**
-Help teammates understand coding practices, database integration, and workflow processes.
+Support teammates by explaining processes and sharing knowledge.

 **Action:**
-- Shared step-by-step explanations and examples during discussions.
+- Provide step-by-step explanations and examples.
-- Provided advice and resources for problem-solving.
+- Share resources to help teammates complete tasks efficiently.

 **Result:**
-- Team members could complete tasks more efficiently.
+- Building a supportive team environment.
-- Built a collaborative and supportive professional network within the team.
+- Strengthening professional networking skills as the project continues.

 **Learning Outcome:**
-Through these interactions, I developed strong professional networking skills, including collaboration, communication, and responsiveness to feedback.
-These skills are essential for career development and workplace readiness.
+Even though the WIL project is still in progress, I am developing strong professional networking skills through collaboration, communication, feedback engagement, and knowledge sharing.
+These ongoing activities are preparing me for future workplace interactions and career growth.